- Warning: Late repayments can cause you serious money problems. For help, contact MoneyHelper.

 This depends on the service you choose.
 With most BNPL platforms, you shop online at your favourite retailers and bag items as normal.
 The only difference comes when you get to checkout.
 Here, it’s just a case of selecting a BNPL service as your payment option, such as Clearpay or Klarna.
 Some retailers don’t yet offer BNPL, but most of the big brands do.

 When you’ve chosen your service, you can select your payment terms.
 These vary from delaying the payment (by say, 30 days) or splitting the payment into as many as 6 smaller chunks, which can be paid off automatically from your bank account weekly, bi-weekly or monthly.

 What if I’m late making a payment?

 As soon as you miss a payment, Clearpay will immediately stop you from making any further purchases.
 For orders under £24, you’ll be charged 1 late fee capped at £6.
 For orders over £24, you’ll also be charged an initial late fee of £6 and a further fee of £6 if the payment is not made within 7 days.
 For orders over £24, Clearpay’s late fees are capped and will never go higher than 25% of the order value or £36, whichever is less.
-Whatever happens, Clearpay says this won’t affect your credit score.
+Whatever happens, Clearpay has said this won’t affect your credit score.
 However, with the recent news that all 3 major CRAs will be including BNPL data on your credit reports from Spring 2022, it is likely that Clearpay will change its position on this.

 Which service is more popular?

 The graph below shows Google Trends data for search interest of both Klarna and Clearpay from July 2020 compared to the previous year.
 As you can see, there’s really not much in it…